Compare Rates and Save on Life Insurance

 MONEYGEEK EXPERT TIP

-If a life insurance provider denies your application due to a mental health condition, you can still opt for a no medical exam, simplified issue or guaranteed acceptance policy.
-Unlike most life insurance policies, no medical exam policies do not include health exam requirements.
+If a life insurance provider denies your application due to a mental health condition, you can opt for a no-medical-exam, simplified issue or guaranteed acceptance policy.
+Unlike most life insurance policies, no-exam policies don't have health exam requirements.

-Simplified issue life insurance is a type of policy with minimal health questions but higher premiums.
-Guaranteed acceptance policies are the same, but grant a policy immediately — no questions asked.
+Simplified issue life insurance has minimal health questions but higher premiums.
+Guaranteed acceptance policies are the same but grant a policy immediately — no questions asked.

 Whether life insurance will cover an alcohol or drug-related death depends on the circumstances and the policy’s inclusions.
-Review the table below to see different scenarios and whether a provider would cover them.
+Check out the table below to view different scenarios and whether a provider would cover them.

 Cause of Overdose